 Welcome to the website of A Travel Guide to World War II Sites in Italy: Museums, Monuments, and Battlegrounds (2nd edition, 2016).
-This book focuses on the armies that fought in the Italian campaign (1943-45); it also notes memorials to the Resistance and to civilians killed in the massacres or concentration camps.
+This book focuses on the armies that fought in the Italian campaign (1943-45).
+It also describes memorials to the Italian Resistance and to civilians killed in the crossfire or concentration camps.

 Journalist Andy Brack reviewed this guide in the journal Charleston Currents.
 His review is printed in full below, followed by the link.